Consolidated Bank Ghana

 Consolidated Bank Ghana (CBG) is a commercial bank in Ghana.
 It is licensed by the Bank of Ghana, the central bank and national banking regulator.

 Location

 The headquarters and main branch of the bank are located on the First Floor, Manet Tower 3, Airport City, Accra.
-This location is immediately west of Kotoka International Airport.
+This location is immediately west of Accra International Airport.
 The geographical coordinates of the headquarters of CBG are:05°35'59.0"N, 0°10'38.0"W (Latitude:5.599722; Longitude:-0.177222).

 Overview

 Consolidated Bank Ghana Limited (CBG) is a large financial services organization, serving large corporations, high net-worth individuals, non-governmental organizations, regular customers and small and medium sized enterprises.
 As of 31 December 2021, the bank had total assets of GHS:10,751,164,000 (US$1,449,578,900), with shareholders' equity of GHS:801,545,000 (US$108.
 1 million).
 As of October 2019, CBG had 114 branches, 119 ATMs and approximately one million customers.
 Its executive management includes Nana Ama Poku as Deputy Managing Director, Corporate Resources; Thairu Ndungu as Managing Director, Operations; and Daniel Wilson Addo as Chief Executive Officer.